 What will make these promises a reality for every student in every school by 2030?
 What does that look like, and how do we get there?

-We are collecting this Phase I feedback through August 1.
-(Click to view news release.)
-A draft of the plan will be released about a month afterward.
 When approved by the Board of Education in early 2020, the 2030 Promise Plan will guide our policies, procedures, operations, planning and other activities to ensure we’re on track to deliver on our promises.

 PREPARE FOR YOUR FEEDBACK SESSION